24r11a05x4-maker/OIBSIP/Task3_TemperatureConverter/README.md

+# OIBSIP Web Development and Designing Internship – Task 3

-# Temperatue Converter
+# Project Title: Temperature Converter

-A web application that converts temperatures between different units.

-# Features
+This project is a temperature conversion application developed using HTML, CSS, and JavaScript.
+It allows users to convert temperature values between Celsius, Fahrenheit, and Kelvin.

+## Features:
+• User-friendly interface
--Celsius to Fahrenheit
+• Celsius to Fahrenheit conversion
--Fahrenheit to Celsius
+• Fahrenheit to Celsius conversion
--Kelvin conversion
+• Kelvin conversion support
--Input validation
+• Input validation for accurate results

-# Technologies Used
+## Technologies Used:
--HTML
--CSS
--JavaScript
+• HTML
+• CSS
+• JavaScript